kcp-dev/contrib/20250401-kubecon-london/workshop/02-explore-workspaces/README.md

 ### Service consumer

-With the provider in place, let's create two consumers in their own workspaces, starting with "wild-west":
+With the provider in place, let's shift into the role of a consumer.
+Actually, two consumers, in their own workspaces!
+Let's start with the first one, named "wild-west":

 ```shell
 kubectl ws use :